Your FAFSA questions answered

 We answer some commonly asked questions about filling out the Free Application for Federal Student Aid.

-Q: Why should my students complete the FAFSA?
+Q: Why should my student complete the FAFSA?

-A: By completing their FAFSA, your students are taking advantage of the best student loan and gift aid options.
+A: By completing their FAFSA, your student is taking advantage of the best student loan and gift aid options.
 Even if they don’t qualify for grants, they’ll likely qualify for Federal Direct Loans, which have low interest rates and may be forgivable.
-FAFSA information is also used by UND when awarding scholarships and other aid.
-At the very least, completing the FAFSA could open doors for financial support that your students may not have been aware of, and any financial aid offered that is not wanted or needed can be declined.
+FAFSA information also is used by UND when awarding scholarships and other aid.
+At the very least, completing the FAFSA could open doors for financial support that your student may not have been aware of, and any financial aid offered that is not wanted or needed can be declined.

 Q: Who is eligible for financial aid?

 A: The general eligibility requirements include that your student has financial need, is a U.S. citizen or eligible noncitizen and is enrolled in an eligible degree or certificate program at the University of North Dakota.
 There are more eligibility requirements they must meet to qualify for federal student aid.

 Q: Is there an income cutoff for federal student aid?

 A: There is no income cut-off to qualify for federal student aid.
 Many factors — such as the size of your family and your student’s year in school — are taken into account.